 Overall, Wahed Invest receives fairly positive feedback from its investors.
-As of July 2020, it doesn’t have a Better Business Bureau page but earns a TrustScore of 3.7 out of 5 on Trustpilot and a score of 4.2 out of 5 from Google reviews.
+As of October 2020, it doesn’t have a Better Business Bureau page but earns a TrustScore of 4 out of 5 on Trustpilot.
 It has no registered complaints with the Consumer Financial Protection Bureau.

-Its mobile app earns 4.5 out of 5 on Google Play after 1,383 reviews, with numerous reports of the app’s intuitive, easy-to-use interface.
-In the App Store, the app scores just 3 out of 5 after five reviews — although the negative feedback from iPhone users stems from difficulties registering for the app and doesn’t seem to reflect the performance of the app itself.
+Its mobile app earns 4.1 out of 5 on Google Play after 1,548 reviews, with numerous reports of the app’s intuitive, easy-to-use interface.
+In the App Store, the app scores just 3.2 out of 5 based on 23 reviews — although the negative feedback from iPhone users stems from difficulties registering for the app and doesn’t seem to reflect the performance of the app itself.

 Investors on Reddit say that Wahed Invest is an excellent option for those who don’t have the time or experience to manage their own investments.
 Among the complaints were high fees, limited customer support and wait times of up to two weeks for withdrawn funds to be deposited.